-One of those places is MOD who serve up an amazing combination of artisan doughnuts and Ramen, if you can believe it!
+One of those places is MOD who serves up an amazing combination of artisan doughnuts and Ramen, if you can believe it!

 Their handmade doughnuts have some incredible decorations.
 We had their famous one with a real pink flower on top.

 The doughnuts change by the season so make sure to have a look at what’s in store.
 They also serve them in pretty pastel pink boxes and you can sit in their amazing kitsch restaurant.